 In its report, ‘2019 State of API Integration Report’, Cloud Elements mention that 55% of businesses use APIs to generate revenue.

 In fact, the Programmable Web directory accounts for over 22,000 public APIs now.
-You know what’s more surprising?
+Do you know what’s more surprising?
 These numbers are based on publicly available APIs and do not reflect any private or internal API growth at all, which outnumber the public total many times over.

 Forrester predicts that, by 2020, companies will invest around $3 billion in API management.

 APIs make it easy to deliver extremely personalized experiences.
-Taking an API-driven approach to application development allows to build products focused on each customer’s specific needs.
-In addition, API integrations ensure that all interactions run independent of devices or platforms from where the application is accessed.
+Taking an API-driven approach to application development allows building products focused on each customer’s specific needs.
+In addition, API integrations ensure that all interactions run independently of devices or platforms from where the application is accessed.
 This keeps user experience consistent throughout their journey, enabling omnichannel strategies.

 APIs play a big role in solving that complexity.
-Each of these microapps exposes standard APIs so that it can be consumed by other services, in other words, these microapps talk to each other using APIs.
+Each of these micro-apps exposes standard APIs so that they can be consumed by other services, in other words, these micro apps talk to each other using APIs.
 One major benefit of this architecture is that each service can be scaled separately independent of the others.
 In traditional monolith app architecture, the entire app has to be scaled, though only a part of the app needs scaling.

 In many cases, jumping into the API ship without a proper strategy can be counter-productive.
 It may result in a mess, with redundancies, poor maintenance practices, and limited transparency.